deepsense-ai/seahorse/docs/examples.md

    * In the **PREDICTION COLUMN** section put <code>prediction</code> - this new column will contain predicted values
    * In the **LABEL COLUMN** section:
-     * Click **Edit selection** - this will open selection window for **LABEL COLUMN** parameter
+     * Click **Edit selection** - this will open a selection window for **LABEL COLUMN** parameter
      * Click at **Select by name** and put <code>price</code> in the text field - <code>price</code>
-       column contains the actual values that we will evaluate out model against
+       column contains the actual values that we will evaluate our model against

 6. Prepare operations for model fitting and transforming the dataset
    * Drag [Fit](operations/fit.html) to your canvas - this operation will be used to fit model to